 BY DEXTER MCCREE, Feature Writer

 ST. PETERSBURG — It all began some 48 years ago for a young man named Benjamin Franklin Shirley Sr. He had just arrived in St. Pete on Nov.
 11, 1970, and immediately began looking for work.
-Eight days later, he was hired on doing maintenance in the Sanitation Department at the City of St. Petersburg.
+Eight days later, he was hired on doing maintenance in the Department of Sanitation at the City of St. Petersburg.

-He worked his way up to the top at the Sanitation Department where he served as director for more than 10 years.
+He worked his way up to the top at the sanitation department where he served as director for more than 10 years.

 Last Thursday after leaving work, Shirley Sr. suffered a medical episode and was later pronounced dead at Bayfront Health St. Petersburg.

-“It’s shocking, and we have lost a very good man,” said Marion Moody, commercial supervisor in the Sanitation Department.
+“It’s shocking, and we have lost a very good man,” said Marion Moody, commercial supervisor in the sanitation department.

 Shirley Sr.’s first job at the city entailed repairing lids and wheels on containers.
 A few months later, he was promoted to the equipment section of the commercial division as an operator, where he had no qualms about working late hours into the night.

 He stayed in that position until 1976 when he was promoted to the position of supervisor for commercial employees.
 In 2006, Shirley was promoted to director overseeing a department of nearly 200 employees and a $48 million budget.

 Shirley Sr. was known to be meticulous, showing great attention to detail, and required his employees to do the same.
 Work was hard and long, but he and the rest of his team was dedicated to getting the job done.
 He often spoke of making sure residents received the highest level of service possible.